-To minimize power consumption devices that do not have to be on continuously are automatically switched on/off with workstation.
+To minimize power consumption devices that do not have to be on continuously are switched by the workstation.
 Power bricks take up a lot of space, so the number of outlets is generous.
 Panel has four always on strips with six receptacles each and three strips controlled by workstation.
 A cable plugs into PS/2 keyboard or mouse port sensing 5 Volts.
 That signal is used to control a solid-state relay to turn power on/off.